lpn-plant/lpntpm-docs/docs/issues.md

 ### Outdated repository
-After struggling a lot with build errors while compiling the `master` branch we decided to roll back repo to the actual commit adding STM32 samples.
-Future plans involve updating the repo, eventually hitting most actual changes.
+After struggling a lot with build errors while compiling the `master` branch we decided to roll back the repo.
+Chosen commit is the one, that adds STM32 samples.
+Plans involve updating the repo, eventually hitting most actual changes.

 ### Differences between STM32 and Simulator implementation of command parsing